-The journal exercises should be worked on in the composition book serving as your journal.
+The journal exercises should be worked on the handout form (hard copies of which will be available in class and outside my office, and a pdf will be on our website) and placed in your journal.
 Reading and journal exercises will be assigned daily.
 Check the course website after each class for the assignment.
 You are encouraged to find a partner or two with whom you can work on some of these problems.
-Your journal should not contain class notes or homework sets, but should include any additional thoughts or observations you have about the class.
+Your journal should not contain class notes or collected homework sets.
+Clearly label the outside of your journal with your name.
 Follow these guidelines for your journal work:

-- Complete the exercises in the order in which they are assigned. - Label each exercise by section and exercise number. - Use a highlighter to mark each label, so that it is easily identifiable. - Briefly describe the problem and/or draw a diagram if helpful/required. - If unable to fully complete the problem, show attempts and why they did not work.
-(Note that this is helpful for partial credit!) - If you work with others, list their names.
+- Do your assignment on the journal entry forms. - Keep the exercises in your journal in the order in which they are assigned. - Label each exercise by section and exercise number on the spaces provided on the form. - Briefly describe the problem and/or draw a diagram if helpful/required. - If unable to fully complete the problem, show attempts and why they did not work.
+(Note that this is helpful for partial credit!) - If you work with others, list their names in the space provided.